-SST anomalies: 1965/66, 1968/69, 1972/73, 1982/83, 1986/87, 1991/92, 1997/98, and 2009/10.
-To detect a robust signal, strong warming events only are selected given that the circulation anomalies associated with strong C-Mode events usually accompany strong El Niño events (McGregor et al. 2012, 2013; Stuecker et al. 2013).
+Composite and linear regression analyses were employed to analyze possible impacts of ENSO and the related C-mode on the climate of East Asia.
+Partial correlations/ regressions between atmospheric fields and the ENSO or the C-mode are used to remove the linear influence from each other by keeping the respective other index unchanged (e.g., Ashok et al. 2007).
+The statistical significance of our results is inferred using a two-sided Student's t test.
+The following eight strongest El Niño events in the available record are defined by the climate prediction center using a threshold of 0.5°C for the Niño-3.4 region (5°S-5°N, 120°-170°W) area-averaged SST anomalies: 1965/66, 1968/69, 1972/73, 1982/83, 1986/87, 1991/92, 1997/98, and 2009/10.
+To detect a robust signal, strong warming events only are selected given that the circulation anomalies associated with strong C-mode events usually accompany strong El Niño events (McGregor et al. 2012, 2013; Stuecker et al. 2013).
 Even when all El Niño events are chosen for our composite analysis, the main conclusions remain unchanged, albeit with a relatively weakened atmospheric response.

 It is notable that climate anomalies over East Asia display strong seasonal differences during El Niño conditions.
 As an example, significant precipitation anomalies occur over southern China during El Niño decaying spring seasons (e.g., Zhang et al. 1999; Wang et al. 2000).
 Nevertheless, the climate signal of El Niño over eastern China is difficult to detect in summer season during its decay (e.g., Zhang et al. 1999; Wang et al. 2000), although more moisture is clearly brought to East Asia from the tropical oceans.
-This non-stationary behavior is possibly associated with some other modulating factors such as Tibetan Plateau snow cover and land surface conditions over Eurasia, strongly influencing the East Asian summer monsoon (e.g., Ye 1981; Tao and Ding 1981; Zhang et al. 2004; Wu and Kirtman 2007; Wang et al. 2008; Wu and Oian 2010; Wu et al. 2012).
+This nonstationary behavior is possibly associated with some other modulating factors such as Tibetan Plateau snow cover and land surface conditions over Eurasia, strongly influencing the East Asian summer monsoon (e.g., Ye 1981; Tao and Ding 1981; Zhang et al. 2004; Wu and Kirtman 2007; Wang et al. 2008; Wu and Qian 2003; Wu et al. 2012).
 In this study, the El Niño decaying months from February to May (FMAM) are our focus since the land precipitation anomalies are most evident during this season in China.
-The "decaying months" can also be defined by MAM (March to May), and even MAMJ (March to June) or FMAMJ (February to June), and the qualitative conclusions remain the same.
+The "decaying months" can also be defined by March-May (MAM), and even March-June (MAMJ) or February-June (FMAMJ), and the qualitative conclusions remain the same.